 I started working at All Classical (89.9 FM) in 1983; 2013 marks 30 years at the radio station.
 I haven’t always been Music Director; that post I’ve held since 2006.
 But prior to that, I’ve been an on-air announcer both part-and-fulltime, and practically from the beginning, I’ve managed the vast classical library.
 In 1983 that was exclusively on LP, but gradually, the library transformed into an all-CD collection, and I’ve listened to nearly every one of the 25,000 CDs on our shelves.
 Now, as music director, I carefully craft each hour’s music of a 24-hour day (except for our locally-produced shows; those are chosen by the hosts).
 This is a big job, to be sure, previewing all the available pieces of music in each hour, and deciding which is the best to follow the preceding selection.
 That’s what I do each and every day here at All Classical, and it’s a job I love doing.

-Though serving principally as music director at All Classical, John also fills in as on-air host during the week as needed.
+Though serving principally as music director at All Classical, John also hosts overnights on Saturdays and Sundays, and fills in as on-air host during the week as needed.

 I have my mom to thank for getting me interested in music and for being the first person to suggest radio as a career.
 I have both my parents to thank for making possible my degree in music composition, and for patiently supporting me, one way or another, through the many years I played in rock bands.
 While I failed to become a rock star, I still manage to compose occasionally.
 After thirty years in radio I still enjoy it!
 I’m on the air weekday afternoons from 1:00 to 6:00 and Saturday nights from 8:00 to 10:00, when I preside over Club Mod, a program devoted to modern music both old and new.
 I also enjoy hosting preconcert conversations for the Oregon Symphony and other public speaking opportunities.
 I’ve been part of the All Classical Portlandia team since 2000, thus setting a new personal record for employment longevity.